maw501/maw501.github.io/project_edx_ML/_posts/2018-10-16-columbiaX-ML-week4.md

 Getting to QDA from LDA is by changing the assumption we make about $\Sigma$.
 If we now calculate a covariance per class for the likelihood, we have, $p(\mathbf{x} \| y) = \mathcal{N}\left(x \| \boldsymbol{\mu}\_y, \Sigma_{y} \right).$

-By similar analysis as for LDA, working out (4) gives:
+By similar analysis as for LDA, working out the log odds from equation (4) gives:

 <div class="math">
 \begin{alignat*}{1}